golanlevin/ExperimentalCapture/docs/tutorials.md

 ### How to Write Your Tutorial

-Your job is to create a brief (1-2 page) explanation of how to get some piece of kit working.
+Your job is to create a brief (1-2 page) one-stop-shop explanation of how to get some piece of kit working.
 The intended audience is the other students in the class.
 Pretend you have to quickly get your BFF up to speed on the equipment.

 You will need to find or create media such as the following: